-For BS 5950-1990, by default the program calculates the first natural vibration frequency for each beam and reports it in the output, but it does not by default use this information to determine the adequacy of a composite beam section.
-This can be changed on the Preferences tab in the composite beam design preferences.
-An option is available to indicate that a beam section must satisfy the Murray minimum damping requirement to be considered acceptable.
+For Eurocode 4-2004, by default the program calculates the first natural vibration frequency for each beam and reports it in the output, but it does not by default use this information to determine the adequacy of a composite beam section.
+You can change this on the Preferences tab in the composite beam design preferences.
+You can also indicate that a beam section must satisfy the Murray minimum damping requirement to be considered acceptable.